-This article appears in the forthcoming issue of The Public Eye magazine.
-Subscribe today!
+This article appears in the Fall 2017 edition of The Public Eye magazine.

 In his new book, Life’s Work: A Moral Argument for Choice, Dr. Willie Parker recounts his conversion from a fundamentalist Christian who abhorred abortion to what he calls his current ministry as an itinerant abortion provider working in some of the most underserved areas of the Deep South.
 It’s a trajectory that helps him make the case that supporters of legal abortion need to reclaim a moral and religious narrative for choice.